dom-barton/kali_cyberlabs/lab02-nmap-scanning/README.md

 - Protected by a firewall dropping unsolicited packets
 - (or) Not offering any open TCP services on standard ports Output saved in: `scan_sT.txt`

+### Notes
+- This scan targeted TCP ports only (the most common service ports: 1-1000).
+- Because TCP is connection-oriented, a full **3-way handshake** (SYN → SYN-ACK → ACK) was used to verify if a service is listening.
+- TCP Connect scan (`-sT`) relies on the OS to initiate real connections – it’s **louder** and more detectable in logs.
+- Useful when scanning from environments **without administrator privileges**, or when doing a full scan intentionally.